JRoloS/Generation_UK_Group_Project/README.md

    REFERENCES customers(customer_id);
    ```

+## DevOps

+We utilised DevOps best practices to help us automate our workflows by using AWS CloudFormation and GitHub Actions.

 ## ETL Pipeline CloudFormation Setup

 This section will walk you through the steps required to set up the ETL pipeline environment in AWS using the provided CloudFormation template in the infra folder.
 The pipeline assumes that you already have an S3 bucket containing the CSV files that will be processed by the pipeline.